cubic9com/crowpanel-5.79_weather-display/README.md

 1. Under the "One Call API 3.0" section, click the "Subscribe" button for the "Base plan."

-1. Enter your billing information ("First name," "Last name," "Country," "Address Line 1," "Address Line 2," "City," "Postal code," "Phone") and click "Continue to payment" button.
+1. Enter your billing information (First name, Last name, Country, Address Line 1, Address Line 2, City, Postal code, and Phone) and click "Continue to payment" button.

 1. Enter your credit card information (via [Stripe](https://stripe.com) ).